 Liquidity risk is the risk that the Scheme will encounter difficulty in raising funds to meet its obligations.
-Whilst there is no active market, the Scheme can obtain daily net asset values (NAVs) for its investment in the AMP, ANZ, Harbour, Nikko, Russell and Mercer.
-There are no significant financial liabilities.
+Whilst there is no active market, the Scheme can obtain daily net asset values (NAVs) for its investment in the Mercer Investment Funds, ANZ New Zealand Investments Limited, Harbour Asset Management Ltd, Nikko Asset Management, Russell Investments and Mercer Investment Trusts New Zealand.
+There are no material financial liabilities.
 The Scheme is exposed to periodic withdrawals by members.
 There are no restrictions on the redemption of units with the investment managers and they may be redeemed for cash at any time, subject to the approval of the Trustee.
 Period of settlement range from 2 - 10 business days depending on the size of the redemption.